clearent/ClearentIdtechIOSFramework/README.md

 - (void) setContactlessConfiguration:(BOOL)enable;
 ```

 Independent of the contactless configuration is a flag to enable the use of contactless.
-By default the framework will throw the same error it did in the previous version.
+By default the framework will throw the same error it did in the previous version until contactless is enabled.

 ```objective-c
 [clearentVP3300 setContactless:true];